A Cohomology Theory for Planar Trivalent Graphs with Perfect Matchings: Polynomial invariants of perfect matchings of planar trivalent graphs

-This lemma says that, if $e_i$ is a bridge, then the number of circles of the state where $e_i$ has a $0$-smoothing is equal to the number of circles of the state where $e_i$ has a $1$-smoothing and all of the other smoothings are the same.
-A graphical way to express Lemma~\ref{lemma:k_alpha_is_k_alpha_prime} for the edge $e_i$ is with the following picture:
+This proposition says that of $e_i$ is a bridge, then the number of circles of the state where $e_i$ has a $0$-smoothing is equal to the number of circles of the state where $e_i$ has a $1$-smoothing when all of the other smoothings are the same.
+A graphical way to express Proposition~\ref{lemma:k_alpha_is_k_alpha_prime} for the edge $e_i$ is as follows:

-\begin{proof}[Proof of Lemma~\ref{lemma:k_alpha_is_k_alpha_prime}] Assume $e_i$ is a bridge (which implies by Lemma~\ref{thm:bridge-is-in-perfectmatching} that $e_i\in M$).
+\begin{proof}[Proof of Proposition~\ref{lemma:k_alpha_is_k_alpha_prime}] Assume $e_i$ is a bridge (which implies by Lemma~\ref{thm:bridge-is-in-perfectmatching} that $e_i\in M$).
 Since $\alpha_k = \alpha'_k$ for all $k\not=i$, the circles of $\Gamma_{\alpha}$ that are not part of the $\alpha_i$-smoothing are exactly the same as the circles of $\Gamma_{\alpha'}$ that are not part of the $\alpha'_i$-smoothing.
-Therefore we only have to concentrate on the circles that are part of the $\alpha_i$- and $\alpha'_i$-smoothings.
+Therefore we only have to inspect the circles that are part of the $\alpha_i$- and $\alpha'_i$-smoothings.
 Clearly, there can be at most two circles that are part of the $\alpha_i$-smoothing (one for each arc in the $\alpha_i$-smoothing).
-We claim that there is only one: If there were two distinct circles, then each circle would correspond to a circuit in the original $\Gamma$ that would include the edge $e_i$, which contradicts that $e_i$ is a bridge.
-Said another way, since $e_i$ is a bridge between two parts of the graph, any circle that enters along one of the two arcs of the $\alpha_i$-smoothing would then have to exit along the other arc.
+We claim that there is only one circle: Since $e_i$ is a bridge between two parts of the graph, any circle that enters along one of the two arcs of the $\alpha_i$-smoothing would then have to exit along the other arc.
 By the same argument, there is only one circle that is part of the $\alpha'_i$-smoothing as well.
-Thus, $k_{\alpha}=k_{\alpha'}$.\\
+Thus, $k_{\alpha}=k_{\alpha'}$.